godwin-okechukwu/qr-code-component/README.md

 ### Useful resources

 - [HTML CSS Tutorial Order Summary Component](https://www.freecodecamp.com) - This resource really helped me wrap my head around the CSS Box Model concept.
 I really liked this tutorial and will refer to it in subsequent projects.
 - [Git & GitHub Crash Course](https://www.traversymedia.com) - Brad Traversy has always been an inspiration to me and many newbie developers.
-I'd recommend it to anyone still learning this concept.
+I'd recommend his website to anyone still learning this concept.

 ## Author